Who Gets the Dog in the Divorce in North Carolina?

 Because a family pet cannot be physically divided, it might be given to one spouse.
 Other assets will be given to the other spouse in the pet’s place.
 It is rare for the court to develop a custody agreement.

-What Kind of Exceptions are There for Pet Custody?
+What Kind of Exceptions Are There for Pet Custody?

 There are some exceptions for determining pet custody.
 For example, if a pet were a gift to one spouse, then that spouse would likely be given custody of it by the court.
-If a pet is actually a service animal, then the spouse who needs the assistance would receive sole custody.

 How Do I Draft a Pet Custody Agreement?